Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 satellite collection object constellation

-Creating a Chain Object
+Creating a Chain object

 The Walker tool enables you to design constellations of satellites using the behavior of a seed satellite.
 It will also model any payloads on the seed satellite.
-In this mission, that would be the Transmitter and Antennas.
+In this mission, that would be the transmitter and antennas.

 You built a global constellation to provide as much coverage as possible to track the hypersonic vehicle.
 However, not all of these satellites are overhead during the time of the flight.
 You only care about a subset of the satellites, not all 36 satellites.